The Cleveland Orchestra Releases Album of Compositions by George Walker ’41

 For the past 21 years, the Cleveland Orchestra’s music director, Franz Welser-Möst, has constantly pursued modern and contemporary works to perform—and in recent years, to record as well.
 “There’s so much to discover.
 There's so much great music which gets overlooked,” says Welser-Möst.
 “But we believe in this music and that’s why we are doing it.”

-On November 4, the Cleveland Orchestra releases a new album dedicated to the music of George Walker, Oberlin Conservatory class of 1941, and a trailblazing composer.
+On November 4, the orchestra releases a new album dedicated to the music of George Walker, Oberlin Conservatory class of 1941, and a trailblazing composer.
 Recorded between October 2020 and March 2022, the album spans 50 years of the composer’s impressive career.
 Its release falls shortly after the 100th anniversary of his birth.

 Born in Washington, D.C., Walker attended Oberlin as a scholarship student and graduated with highest honors when he was merely 18.
-After graduating, he marked many firsts for Black musicians in the classical music world: He attended the Curtis Institute of Music and Eastman School of Music, becoming the first Black musician to receive master’s and doctoral degrees from the respective institutions.
+After graduating, he marked many firsts for Black musicians in the classical music world: he attended the Curtis Institute of Music and Eastman School of Music, becoming the first Black musician to receive master’s and doctoral degrees from the respective institutions.
 He received a Fulbright fellowship and a John Hay Whitney Fellowship in 1957, allowing him to spend two years in Paris to study with Nadia Boulanger (whose students also included the likes of Aaron Copeland, Elliott Carter, and Philip Glass).

 Welser-Möst admires Walker’s music for its complexity and surprise.
 “You find he's quoting a gospel, in a well-trained, free-spirited way.
 There is an intensity and a real voice which I enjoy enormously.”